Skip to main content

 Treat garden furniture with oil

-Use special wood oils to spice up natural wood furniture in colour shade and make it more resistant to wind and weather.
+Use special wood oils to enhance the colour shade of natural wood furniture and make it more resistant to wind and weather.

-Oil penetrates deep into the wood, cares for it and brings out the natural wood grain and colour shade.
-Lightly sand the wood before applying.
+Oil penetrates deep into the wood, nourishes it and highlights the natural wood grain and natural colour shade.
+Sand the wood lightly before applying the oil.

 Painting garden furniture: oil or stain?

-Both oil and stain are suitable for painting your wooden garden furniture to make it more weather resistant and durable.
-Both penetrate deep into the wood and reveal the wood grain.
+Both oil and a stain are suitable for painting your wooden garden furniture to make it more weather-resistant and durable.
+Both penetrate deep into the wood and bring out the wood grain.

-How often should I glaze my garden furniture?
+How often should I paint my garden furniture?

-Whether you glaze or oil your garden furniture, you should always repaint it when it is no longer beautiful
+Whether varnishing, staining or oiling, you should always repaint your garden furniture when it is no longer attractive.

-The speed at which weather-related damage appears depends not least on where you have placed your furniture.
-Standing water on surfaces always puts a lot of stress on it.
-That's why you should put your garden furniture out in the dry in bad weather.
-How often you need to glaze, oil or paint your garden furniture depends on several factors and can vary between 3 and 6 years.
+How quickly weather-related damage appears depends not least on where you have your furniture.
+Standing water on surfaces always puts a lot of strain on them.
+You should therefore move your garden furniture into a dry place in bad weather.
+How often you need to treat your garden furniture depends on several factors and can vary between 3 and 6 years.

 Any questions about painting garden furniture?

-So, now you know how to turn your old wooden furniture into real gems again.
-Your painting concert will impress your friends at the next garden party.
+So now you know how to turn your old wooden furniture into real pieces of jewellery again.
+If you have any further questions, please get in touch with our customer service team!
+Your prank concert will impress your friends at the next garden party.

-A good opportunity to share your tips - for more colour in our gardens and in our lives.
+A good opportunity to pass on your tips - for more colour in our gardens and in our lives.

 We're here to help